 /home/jupyter/your-workspace-name/[edit|safe]/my-notebook-name.ipynb

-11. When using the virtual machine, when should I request a preemptible machine?
+16. When should I request a preemptible machine?

 Preemptible machines are only available for Spark clusters.
-Google provides best practices for using preemptibles in this section of the Google Cloud guides.
+Google provides best practices for using preemptibles in their Google Cloud article Create and use preemptible VMs.

 Spark will try to find another worker for the task when your machine is preempted.

-Google states >that preemptibles can’t "live migrate" to a regular VM.
+In Google's documentation about preemptible VMs, Google states that preemptibles can’t "live migrate" to a regular VM.
 So if your preemptible machine gets taken, another preemptible machine will replace it.
 These machines can’t run longer than 24 hours, and Google lists other limitations in the document linked earlier in this answer.

 From Understanding and adjusting your Cloud Environment: